momo228860/ECG_detedt_OSA/README.md

 # ECG_detedt_OSA
-# LSTM Human-Activity-Recognition

 ------------------------------------------
-This program is designed to recognize **human's activity**.
-Using 3-axis on board and neural network to recognize some basic human activities like:*walking, standing, stting, laying, waiking upstairs and downstairs* 6 kinds of activity
+This program is designed to recognize **Obstructive sleep apnea**.
+Using I²C connect MAX86150 with ARC EM9D board GMA303KU on board and Convolutional Neural Networks to recognize these diease.

 * [Introduction](#introduction)
 * [Hardware and Software Setup](#hardware-and-software-setup)